mattcone/markdown-guide/_tools/dawin.md

     link: https://guide.dawin.io/
 ---

-[Dawin](https://www.dawin.io/) (aka Writer in Arabic Lang) is an online Right to left (RTL) Markdown editor (for Arabic, Persian lang ..etc).
-Like [StackEdit](/tools/stackedit/), it loads right in your web/mobile browser without having to install anything.
-Dawin has two panes: the editor on the right, and the live preview on the left.
+[Dawin](https://www.dawin.io/) (aka *Writer in Arabic Language*) is an online right to left (RTL) Markdown editor (for Arabic, Persian, etc.).
+Like [StackEdit](/tools/stackedit/), it loads right in your web browser without having to install anything.
+Dawin has two panes: The editor on the right, and the live preview on the left.
 The split panes make it easy to see what Markdown-formatted text looks like.

-Dawin provides excellent Markdown support. have export options to HTML & md files.
-And since Dawin loads in your web browser, you can preview it on your browser or your phone and install it wherever you want, it also works offline (PWA).
+Dawin provides excellent Markdown support and has export options for HTML and Markdown files.
+And since Dawin loads in your web browser, you can preview it on your browser or your phone and install it wherever you want — it also works offline (PWA).
 For those reasons, Dawin is best used for experimentation and quick note taking.

-The application uses the [markdown-it](https://github.com/markdown-it/markdown-it) Markdown processor & [simplemde-rtl](https://github.com/imAbdelhadi/simplemde-rtl).
+The application uses the [markdown-it](https://github.com/markdown-it/markdown-it) Markdown processor and [simplemde-rtl](https://github.com/imAbdelhadi/simplemde-rtl).

 {% include image.html file="/assets/images/dawin.png" alt="Dawin RTL Markdown editor" %}